chkp-miris/full-stack-fastapi-template/plan.md

 ### Implement scalable architecture for Architect

-**Description**: Address the need for a scalable and robust system architecture defined by the System Architect to ensure high performance and future growth capabilities
+**Description**: Address the need for a scalable and robust system architecture defined by the System Architect to ensure long-term system performance and reliability.
 **Priority**: high
 **Stakeholder**: System Architect
 **Source**: Stakeholders

 ### Develop user-centric features for Product Manager

-**Description**: Address the need for user-centric features and enhancements defined by the Product Manager to ensure increased user satisfaction and market competitiveness
+**Description**: Address the need for user-centric features defined by the Product Manager to ensure enhanced user satisfaction and market competitiveness.
 **Priority**: medium
 **Stakeholder**: Product Manager
 **Source**: Stakeholders

 ### Optimize codebase for Lead Developer

-**Description**: Address the need for an optimized and maintainable codebase defined by the Lead Full-Stack Developer to ensure efficient development processes and reduced technical debt
+**Description**: Address the need for an optimized and maintainable codebase defined by the Lead Full-Stack Developer to ensure efficient development and reduced technical debt.
 **Priority**: medium
 **Stakeholder**: Lead Full-Stack Developer
 **Source**: Stakeholders

 ### Enhance testing automation for QA Engineer

-**Description**: Address the need for enhanced testing automation defined by the QA Engineer to ensure higher test coverage and faster release cycles
+**Description**: Address the need for enhanced testing automation defined by the QA Engineer to ensure higher test coverage and faster release cycles.
 **Priority**: low
 **Stakeholder**: QA Engineer
 **Source**: Stakeholders